 Generic Name: Efavirenz, EFV

-Sustiva is a medication that has been approved by the U.S. Food and Drug Aministration for the treatment of HIV in adults and children who are older than three months and who weigh more than 7 pounds, 12 ounces (3.5 kilograms).
-Sustiva is prescribed with other drugs as a part of combination therapy.
-It is not prescribed on its own.
+Sustiva is approved by the FDA to treat HIV in adults and children who are older than three months and who weigh more than 7 pounds, 12 ounces (3.5 kilograms).
+Sustiva is always prescribed with other drugs as a part of combination therapy.

 Read the FDA description of Sustiva.